- Catering tablecloths satin band

 Chef de cuisine

-In a restaurant or hotel, chef de cuisine is the person responsible for managing the kitchen.
+In a restaurant or hotel, the chef de cuisine is the head chef responsible for kitchen management.

 Cocktail

-A cocktail is a mixed drink.
-The cocktail is served in upscale restaurants with a cocktail napkin.
+A cocktail is a mixed drink served in upscale gastronomy establishments usually accompanied by a cocktail napkin.

 Damask

 In tablecloth vocabulary, damask refers to a woven fabric with a woven pattern.
 Damask tablecloths usually impress with a beautiful light reflection of the pattern.
-Damask patDamast-Servietten sind besonders edelterns in tablecloths are not bound to special fibers/fabrics, but are mostly made from mercerised cotton, less often from silk or chemical fibers.
+Damask tablecloths exhibit a beautiful light reflection of the pattern.
+Damask patterns in gastronomy tablecloths are not restricted to specific fibers or fabrics but are typically made from mercerized cotton.
+The pattern in gastronomy tablecloths is created by alternating different atlas bindings.
+Most damask patterns are found on solid fabrics and appear very subtle, especially under slanting light.
+Table linens with intricate damask patterns appear very elegant and stylish.
 In the tablecloth-shop.libusch.de, you will exclusively find damask tablecloths made of pure 100 percent cotton or cotton-linen blends.
 The damask pattern in the fabric of damask tablecloths is created by alternating different atlas bindings.
 Most damask patterns can be found on plain fabrics and look very discreet.
 They are particularly visible with oblique incidence of light.
 Especially table linen with an elaborate damask pattern looks very noble and stylish.
 Among the most important patterns that have always adorned damask tablecloths count floral elements and motifs, especially flowers, blossoms and leaves, which give tablecloths a fresh and delicate elegance.
-For this you also see the matching article damask at Wikipedia.
+For this you also see the matching article Damast at Wikipedia.

 Decanting

-Decanting is the careful pouring off, of a liquid from the sediment, such as red wine from the deposit.
+Decanting refers to the careful pouring of a liquid from its sediment, such as decanting red wine from its deposit.

 Digestif

-A digestif is a digestive spirit after a meal.
+A digestif is a spirit served after a meal to aid digestion.

 Dinner

 Dinner (also called evening meal, tea or supper) is a meal of any kind taken in the late hours of the day.
-In the restaurant, large gastronomy napkins (dinner napkins) measuring 50x50cm are used for dinner, which are laid at the same time as the gastronomy tablecloth.
+In the restaurant, large restaurant napkins (dinner napkins) measuring 50x50cm are used for dinner, which are laid at the same time as the catering tablecloth.

 Entremetier

-Finger food refers to small bites that are handed from the plate together with a cocktail napkin to the hand.
+Finger food refers to small bite-sized snacks that are served from the platter along with a cocktail napkin held in the hand.

 Flambéing